 How much will you really make as an analyst or associate in the investment banking division (IBD) of a bank in London in 2019?
 And which banks pay more (or less) than others?

-London recruitment firm Dartmouth Partners has released its salary and bonus survey for banks in 2019.
+London recruitment firm Dartmouth Partners has released its summer salary and bonus survey for banks in 2019.
 As ever, it confirms that working in M&A or corporate finance can be a very lucrative (if sometimes gruelling) career.
-In the first year out of university new hires can expect to make £74k in total compensation.
-Six years later, as senior associates, they can expect to make £225k.
+In the first year out of university new hires in London can expect to make up to £91k ($113k) in total compensation (at Bank of America Merrill Lynch - BAML) or £92k at Goldman Sachs.
+Six years later, as senior associates, they can expect to make up to £250k (also at BAML)

 Analyst salaries and bonuses

-Dartmouth's figures for analyst salaries and bonuses in years one to three suggest the U.S. banks generally pay a lot more than the Europeans.
-Figures aren't always entire comparable at this level, however, due to differing payment schedules between banks.
+Dartmouth's figures for analyst salaries and bonuses in years one to three highlight the similarities between base pay (salaries) at this level.
+Bonus figures aren't always comparable at this level due to differing bonus payment schedules between banks.

 During your first year in the investment banking division of a major bank, your salary will be £50k.
 Fixed pay is remarkably uniform at this level.
-Your bonus will be around £38k for the full year, but European banks with different payment schedules just give you a six month bonus to tide you over.
-Bad luck.
+Your bonus will be between £30k and £40k for the full year, but European banks with different payment schedules give you a six month bonus to tide you over.

 In the second year of your investment banking career, you’ll get a pay rise.
-Your salary should rise 10% (unless you’re at Goldman or UBS) and your total compensation (salary plus bonus) should rise to over £100k.
-European banks pay less.
-U.S. banks pay more.
-Citi pays the most – but this looks like a one-off after the bank paid its second year analysts a top-up to prepare them for a new summer payment cycle.
+Your salary should rise to £55k (unless you’re at Goldman, where a new £60k salary has been introduced) and your total compensation (salary plus bonus) should rise to over £100k, although there are variations between banks.

 Associate salaries and bonuses

-As a second year associate you can expect to breach the £200k threshold if you work for a U.S. bank, but to lurk below this if you don’t.
+As a second year associate you can expect to breach the £200k threshold if you work for a U.S. bank, but to remain below this if you don’t.

 Have a confidential story, tip, or comment you’d like to share?
 Contact: email@example.com in the first instance.
 Whatsapp/Signal/Telegram also available.
 Bear with us if you leave a comment at the bottom of this article: all our comments are moderated by human beings.
 Sometimes these humans might be asleep, or away from their desks, so it may take a while for your comment to appear.
 Eventually it will – unless it’s offensive or libelous (in which case it won’t.)